Amurr1/DeepSrchResearch/README.md

 ### ViT_From_Scratch

 This is a project I am doing just to ensure my understanding of these models is correct.
-I do not intend on rebuilding the wheel and competing with models like DINOv2 at all, but I feel that this is a worthwhile educational exercise for me to undertake.
+I do not intend on reinventing the wheel and competing with models like DINOv2 at all, but I feel that this is a worthwhile educational exercise for me to undertake.
 Training is done on the MNIST dataset, not our working set of datasets with pretrained models.